flutter/website/src/content/get-started/fwe/layout.md

 ---

-Given that Flutter is a UI toolkit, you’ll spend a lot of time creating layouts with Flutter widgets.
-In this section, you’ll learn how to build simple and complex layouts with some of the most common layout widgets.
+Given that Flutter is a UI toolkit, you'll spend a lot of time creating layouts with Flutter widgets.
+In this section, you'll learn how to build simple and complex layouts with some of the most common layout widgets.
-You’ll use Flutter DevTools (also called Dart DevTools) to understand how
+You'll use Flutter DevTools (also called Dart DevTools) to understand how
 Flutter is creating your layout.
 Finally, you'll encounter and debug one of